rolandholik/Quixote/Documentation/tsem.rst

 commonly referred to as subjects and objects.

-A security policy is developed that assigns a boolean value for each element of the matrix, that specifies whether or not permission should be granted for the subject to access the object.
+A security policy is developed that assigns a boolean value for each element of the matrix that specifies whether or not permission should be granted for the subject to access the object.

 These schemes are frequently referred to as 'mandatory access